AndreaPallotta/cmake-gui-editor/README.md

 - **Explorer & editor context menu**
   Quick access to the GUI from the file tree, the editor title, and the editor context menu.

-> _Screenshots/GIFs_
-> `images/open-visual.gif` – opening a file in the GUI
-> `images/edit-deps.gif` – editing dependencies and applying changes
-> `images/diff-apply.gif` – diff view with clean apply/cancel
->
-> Add these to your repo and reference them here.

 ---

 ## Getting started